surisdi/minimal-mistakes/index.md

 </p>
 <p>
-  This website is a very young personal project, in which I will try to explain how I see the computer vision world, and I will progressively fill with information about me, my projects and my interests.
+  This website is a very young personal project, in which I will try to explain how I see the computer vision world, and that I will progressively fill with information about me, my projects and my interests.
 </p>

 <p>